arepetti/Tinkwell/Documentation/MQTT-Bridge.md

 If no `mapping` file is specified, the bridge uses a default rule that is suitable for simple sensors publishing numeric values.
 *   **Topic Match:** It matches any topic (`*`).
 *   **Measure Name:** It takes the last segment of the topic path.
 For example, for a topic `sensors/living_room/temperature`, the measure name will be `temperature`.
-*   **Measure Value:** It parses the entire message payload as a floating-point number.
+*   **Measure Value:** It tries to parse the entire message payload as a floating-point number.
+If it fails then it checks if the payload is a valid JSON object, if it contains only one field then that's the returned value.
+If everything fails then the payload is returned as-is.

-This default is useful for simple sensors that publish a numeric value to a unique topic per reading, like `sensor/temperature` with a payload of `21.5`.
+This default is useful for simple sensors that publish a numeric value to a unique topic per reading, like `sensor/temperature` with a payload of `21.5` or `{ "temperature": 21.5 }`.
+In most cases you should write your own mapping rules without relying on educated guesses.

 ### Rule Syntax